telerik/blazor-docs/components/filemanager/events.md

 The `OnDownload` event fires before a file is to be downloaded, cancellable.
 Its event handler receives the updated `FileManagerDownloadEventArgs` as an argument.
 See the [example](#example).

+### SelectedItemsChanged

+The `SelectedItemChanged` event fires every time the user clicks on a new file/folder in the main pane of the FileManager.
+You can use it with one-way binding of the `SelectedItems` parameter to respond to user selection.

 ## Example

 >caption Handle FileManager events.